dfilatov/jspath/readme.md

 JSPath consists of two type of top-level expressions: location path (required) and predicates (optional).

 ###Location path###
-To select a nodes in JSPath, you use a location path.
+To select a items in JSPath, you use a location path.
 A location path consists of one or more location steps.
-Every location step starts with dot (.) or two dots (..) depending on the node you're trying to select:
+Every location step starts with dot (.) or two dots (..) depending on the item you're trying to select:
-  * .property &mdash; locates property nodes immediately descended from the context nodes
+  * .property &mdash; locates property immediately descended from the context items
-  * ..property &mdash; locates property nodes deeply descended from the context nodes
+  * ..property &mdash; locates property deeply descended from the context items
-  * . &mdash; locates the context nodes itself
+  * . &mdash; locates the context items itself

 Also JSPath allows the wildcard symbol (*) instead of exact name of property.

 Your location path can be absolute or relative.
-If location path starts with the root (^) you are using an absolute location path &mdash; your location path begins from the root node.
+If location path starts with the root (^) you are using an absolute location path &mdash; your location path begins from the root items.

 Consider the following JSON:
 ```javascript